 Considerations of the binding nature of CBC guidance

 The Church Buildings Council (CBC) has published a wide range of valuable guidance on issues ranging from Accessibility to Working at Heights and a recent consistory court judgment has considered the binding nature of this guidance.
-A footnote in recently-issued CBC Guidance carries the statement [emphasis added]:
+The footnote in recently-issued CBC Guidance on Seating carries the statement [emphasis added]:

 “This guidance is issued by the Church Buildings Council under section 55(1)(d) of the Dioceses, Mission and Pastoral Measure 2007.
 As it is statutory guidance, it must be considered with great care.
 The standards of good practice set out in the guidance should not be departed from unless the departure is justified by reasons that are spelled out clearly, logically and convincingly“.